|Known Hazards:||None known|

 The pollen is diuretic, emmenagogue, haemostatic

-The following notes are for other members of this genus, but they probably also apply to this species:- The stems and leaves have many uses, they make a good thatch, can be used in making paper, can be woven into mats, chairs, hats etc. They are a good source of biomass, making an excellent addition to the compost heap or used as a source of fuel etc. The hairs of the fruits are used for stuffing pillows etc. They have good insulating and buoyancy properties.
+The stems and leaves have many uses, they make a good thatch, can be used in making paper, can be woven into mats, chairs, hats etc. They are a good source of biomass, making an excellent addition to the compost heap or used as a source of fuel etc. The hairs of the fruits are used for stuffing pillows etc. They have good insulating and buoyancy properties.
 The pollen is highly inflammable and is used in making fireworks.
 This plants extensive root system makes it very good for stabilizing wet banks of rivers, lakes etc.

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors in many parts of this country.
 The following notes are based on the general needs of the genus.
 Grows in boggy pond margins or shallow water to 15cm deep.
 Requires a rich soil if it is to do well.
 Succeeds in sun or part shade.
 Provides excellent cover for water fowl